 REDRESS regularly comments on key issues relating to torture and related international crimes.
 Our Director Rupert Skilbeck has extensive media experience and frequently appears in national newspapers and broadcast media.
-Other members of the REDRESS team are also available for interview in cases where their specific areas of expertise and experience lie.
+Other members of our legal team are also available for interviews in cases where their specific areas of expertise and experience lie.

 ‘Reporting On Torture’ journalist handbook